xinfay/dearly/README.md

 - Improve error handling and validation in API
 - Setup automated tests for backend and frontend
 - Dockerize backend for easy deployment
+- Backend Payment Flow (Future) - The backend includes a placeholder script `confirm_order.py` intended to:
+    - Receive the `paymentMethod.id` from the frontend
+    - Confirm the payment using Stripe’s Python SDK
+    - Fulfill the order on success